The Essential Guide to Commercial Gas for Restaurants

 When you're running a busy kitchen, safety is everything.
 And when it comes to gas appliances, there’s no room for error.
 The regulations for commercial kitchens are much stricter than the ones for your home, and for good reason.
 The equipment is larger, the usage is more intense, and the stakes are higher.
 Following these rules isn't just about ticking a box for a safety inspector; it's about protecting your staff, your customers, and the business you’ve worked so hard to build.
 Let's walk through what you absolutely need to know to keep your kitchen safe and compliant.

-Key Health and Safety Requirements
+Your Top Health and Safety Responsibilities

 First things first: gas safety rules are the law, and not following them can lead to serious consequences for your business.
 As a restaurant owner, you are legally responsible for ensuring your gas appliances and pipework are safe.
 This includes making sure your kitchen has proper ventilation to prevent the buildup of dangerous gases, especially around powerful equipment like commercial deep fryers.
 You also need to ensure that all emergency shut-off valves are clearly marked and easily accessible.
 It’s also a great idea to train your staff on what to do if they smell gas or suspect a leak.